ChrisDenham/osgopenvrviewer/README.md

 ***Please note:***
 Although I'm happy to merge sensible pull requests on this project, I am not actively using or maintaining it, and I have no current plans to test anything I merge.
-So, if there are any more active forks of this projects, it may be better to use them instead.
+So, if there are any more active forks of this project, it may be better to use them instead.
 Chris Denham

 OsgOpenVRViewer